mozilla/popup-urls/README.rst

 * The University of Toronto team who scoured the data to expunge any accidentally submitted personally identifiable information: Patrick Wu, Ashley Sheng, Kristen Malik, and Douglas McDermott.
-* Ehsan Akhgari and Erik Rose, Mozilla staff mentors of the above
+* Ehsan Akhgari, Erik Rose, and Mike Hoye, Mozilla staff mentors of the above